iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 #### 5. Mint NFT

-We've to prepare our params for NFT minting, which are defined in MintNftParmas type.
+You should prepare the parameters for minting the NFT and define them in a `MintNftParms` type.
 - `address`: (optional) Bech32 encoded address to which the Nft will be minted.
-Default will use the first address of the account.
+The default will use the first address of the account.
 - `sender`: Bech32 encoded sender address
-- `metadata`: Hex encoded bytes containing metadata as per IRC27 from [TIP-27](https://wiki.iota.org/shimmer/tips/tips/TIP-0027/#nft-schema) as done in previous step.
+- `metadata`: Hex encoded bytes containing metadata as per IRC27 from [TIP-27](https://wiki.iota.org/shimmer/tips/tips/TIP-0027/#nft-schema) as done in the previous step.
-- `tag`: Hex encoded bytes with some custom tags that can help you categorise.
+- `tag`: Hex encoded bytes with custom tags that can help you categorize.
 - `issuer`: Bech32 encoded issuer address
-- `immutableMetadata`: Similar to metadata as hex encoded bytes however this one can not be updated later once minted.
-Can contain core properties that is supposed to be immutable.
+- `immutableMetadata`: Similar to metadata as hex encoded bytes.
+However, this one can not be updated later once minted.
+It can contain core properties that are immutable.

 ```js
       const params: MintNftParams = {